itsyuimorii/--PROJECT--Python-and-Flask-Bootcamp-Create-Websites-using-Flask/README.md

-#  🥷🏻Hacker's Hideout ハッカーの隠れ家
+#  🚀 Hacker's Hideout ハッカーの隠れ家

-⚡️ Hacker's Hideout is a personal project , created with the aim of providing a platform for hackers 👨‍💻 to share interesting knowledge and insights within a supportive community 🌐.
+⚡️ Hacker's Hideout is a personal project , created with the aim of providing a platform for hackers 🥷🏻 to share interesting knowledge and insights within a supportive community 🌐.
 This online forum is developed using Python 🐍 and Flask 🌶️, with SQLAlchemy 🗄️ utilized for efficient database management, deploying on Heroku